 As part of our corporate Health for Humanity 2020 Goal, we have managed this opportunity by conducting a comprehensive water risk assessment at 100% of manufacturing/R&D locations and implementing resource protection plans at the high-risk sites.
 Resource mitigation plans consider water issues such as water stress/scarcity, projected future increases in site and watershed demand, economic implications (water spend), and reputational impacts.
 In many cases, the result of these resource mitigation plans are projects that have ongoing operational savings from reduced water and/or energy consumption.
-As of 2019, 100% of all high-risk sites identified in our water risk assessment process have developed mitigation plans and have budget allocated to start implementation.
-Case study describing efforts to realize the opportunity: At our facility in Mexico, we installed a biological treatment plant in 2019 with a capacity of 75m3 per day to give a second life to gray water, manufacturing process water, cafeteria food preparation process water, and discharge water from organic waste processing.
+As of 2020, 100% of all high-risk sites identified in our water risk assessment process have developed mitigation plans and have budget allocated to start implementation.
+Case study describing efforts to realize the opportunity: At our facility in Mexico, we continued the use of a biological treatment plant that was installed in 2019 with a capacity of 75m3 per day to give a second life to gray water, manufacturing process water, cafeteria food preparation process water, and discharge water from organic waste processing.
 The treated water is used for irrigation of green areas and donation to the municipal water agency, resulting in reuse of 22% of the site's wastewater.
-We continue to implement innovative water-savings initiatives at our facilities around the world, with total volume of recycled and reused water reaching 0.81 million m3, which represented 6.9% of our total water demand in 2019.
-How cost to realize opportunity was calculated: The strategy cost of \$6.6 million was derived from the cost of capital investments in projects completed or under construction in 2019 that have a significant water saving component and demonstrate energy and water savings.
-It is important to note that we are reporting on the cost incurred for projects completed or under construction in the reporting year to aid in consistency of reporting.
+We continue to implement innovative water-savings initiatives at our facilities around the world, with total volume of recycled and reused water reaching 0.75 million m3, which represented 6.8% of our total water demand in 2020.
+How cost to realize opportunity was calculated: The strategy cost of \$8.9 million was derived from the cost of capital investments in projects completed in 2020 that have a water saving component and demonstrate energy and water savings.
+It is important to note that we are reporting on the cost incurred for projects completed in the reporting year to aid in consistency of reporting.
+Cost of response calculation: \$8.9 million allocated to projects with water savings in 2020 1 year = \$8,900,000